 - A bowl with cling film to hold the custard.

 Vanilla custard stays good in the refrigerator for about a week.
 Put a piece of cling film on top or a skin will appear on the custard.

 - 1 teaspoon vanilla extract

 - Put the milk and double cream into a saucepan and bring to a simmer.

 - Pour the hot milk onto the eggs while whisking.
-It is very important to keep whisking to prevent scrambled eggs!!
+It is essential to keep whisking to prevent scrambled eggs!!

-- Pour the mixture back into the saucepan and keep stirring your custard over a low heat.
+- Pour the mixture back into the saucepan and stir your custard over low heat.

-- When the custard starts to thicken, pour it into a bowl, cover with clingfilm.
+- When the custard thickens, pour it into a bowl and cover with clingfilm.
 Make sure the clingfilm touches the custard.

 - Set aside to cool completely.